singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 avocados.txt   roar.simg   Singularity
 ```

-*note: Any uncaught command errors that occur within a scriptlet will cause the entire build process to halt!*

 #### %files
-But what if we want to add files from the present working directory into the image?
-That seems like a useful thing to do.
-If you want to copy content into the container, you should do so using the `%files` section, where each is a pair of `<source>` and `<destination>`, where the file or expression to be copied is a path on your host, and the destination is a path in the container.
-Here we are using the traditional `cp` command, so the <a href="https://linux.die.net/man/1/cp" target="_blank">same conventions apply</a>.
-The files are copied **before** any post or installation procedures, so if you need directories to exist (that do not) you must do this via `%setup`.
+If you want to copy files from your host system into the container, you should do so using the `%files` section.
+Each line is a pair of `<source>` and `<destination>`, where the source is a path on your host system, and the destination is a path in the container.

+The `%files` section uses the traditional `cp` command, so the <a href="https://linux.die.net/man/1/cp" target="_blank">same conventions apply</a>.

+Files are copied **after** any `%post` or installation procedures, so if you need the copied files or directories to exist during `%post` you must do this via `%setup`.
 Let's add the avocado.txt into the container, to join tacos.txt.

 ```
 Bootstrap: docker